berak/mali_tiles/readme.md

   - get the img
   - manually (!) mark smaller 64x64 positive rects, that contain (mostly, or relevant) houses
     * that's a positive tile
-    * i need to restrict my feature search to regions, that contain mostly positive entries
+    * i need to restrict my feature search to regions, that contain mostly positive entries, so every click adds a fixed region to sample for positives
   - any tile, that does not contain a positive region, gets marked as negative
   - collect 2d-feature descriptors like SIFT,SURF, OCB, the like from the img
     * see which combo of feature detectors and descriptors works best for my information